Validating Bayesian Inference Algorithms with Simulation-Based Calibration: Experiments

 \citet{wakefield2016comment} suggested fitting this model using the \texttt{R-INLA} package to speed up the computation.
 As the quantity of interest is a non-linear transformation of a number of parameters, we need to use the \texttt{R-INLA}'s approximate posterior sampler, which is a relatively recent feature \citep{seppa2017}.

 Figure~\ref{fig:sbc_inla}a shows the SBC histogram for $N=1000$ replications to which are limited given the relatively high cost to run INLA in this model.
-The histogram shows that all of the ranks fall within the gray bars, but the large span of the bars indicates that the visual diagnostic may be underpowered.
+The histogram shows that all of the ranks fall within the gray bars, but the large span of the bars indicates that the visual diagnostic may be too noisy to capture some potentially important discrepancies.
 In our tests, we saw that it's common for deviations from a uniform distribution to be sufficiently severe that this histogram will still exhibit the signs of a poorly fitting procedure.
 Hence for a more fine-scale view of the fit we follow the recommendation in Section \ref{sec:small_deviations} and consider the ECDF (Figure~\ref{fig:sbc_inla}b, c).
 Here we see that low ranks are seen slightly more often in the computed ranks than we would expect from a uniform distribution.

 It is not surprising that INLA exhibits some bias in this example.
 Binomial data with low expected counts does not contain much information, which poses some problems for the Laplace approximation.
 Even though this feature is only present when the observed values of $y_{ij}/N_{ij}$ are close to zero, the SBC procedure is a sufficiently sensitive instrument to identify the problem.
 Overall, we would view INLA as a good approximation in a country like Kenya where the national prevalence is around $5.4\%$, while it would be inappropriate in Australia where the prevalence is $0.1\%$ \citep{HIV_prev}.
 If we repeated this type of survey in a country with only $0.1\%$ prevalence, however, then we would end up with too many zero observations for the method to be useful.